 The result is a combination of supply-side data and demand-generation customer insight that allows our clients to better position themselves in anticipation of the next wave that will reshape the enterprise software marketplace for years to come.

-- Next47, a United States based Professional Services company with 50 Employees
+- Murex, a France based Professional Services organization with 3000 Employees

-- Synthesized, a United Kingdom based Professional Services organization with 50 Employees
+- JP Morgan Chase, a United States based Banking and Financial Services organization with 318477 Employees

 Logo | Company | Industry | Employees | Revenue | Country | Evaluated |